awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Reference.md

 The engine acquires this mutex while performing operations such as `reset_size`, `detach_contents`, or `add_contents` on the internal structure that keeps track of opened tables\.
 The mutex synchronizes access to the list contents\.
 When this wait event occurs with high frequency, it indicates a sudden change in the set of tables that were previously accessed\.
 The engine needs to access new tables or let go of the context related to previously accessed tables\.

 **synch/mutex/sql/LOCK\_open**
 The number of tables that your sessions are opening exceeds the size of the table definition cache or the table open cache\.
 Increase the size of these caches\.
+For more information, see [How MySQL opens and closes tables](https://dev.mysql.com/doc/refman/8.0/en/table-cache.html)\.

 **synch/mutex/sql/LOCK\_table\_cache**
 The number of tables that your sessions are opening exceeds the size of the table definition cache or the table open cache\.
 Increase the size of these caches\.
+For more information, see [How MySQL opens and closes tables](https://dev.mysql.com/doc/refman/8.0/en/table-cache.html)\.

 **synch/mutex/sql/LOG**
 In this wait event, there are threads waiting on a log lock\.
 For example, a thread might wait for a lock to write to the slow query log file\.